-There is continuing unrest in the refugee camps in Daloon.
-Zefran elements continue to sneak across the border from Zefra into Daloon to attack refugees; the Zefran government argues that the refugee camps are providing shelter to insurgents who cross into Zefra to attack innocent Bongos... a likely story!
+Unrest in the refugee camps in Daloon continues.
+Zefran elements are sneaking across the border into Daloon to attack refugees; the Zefran government argues that the refugee camps are providing shelter to insurgents who cross into Zefra to attack innocent Bongos... a likely story!

-In the meantime a UN-backed coalition force is moving into the area to deal with instability in Zefra.
-This may be a solution to the problems in Zefra, so it would be wise to give this force some support.
-However the people of Daloon have always been suspicious of foreign troops operating in Daloon.
+As for the UN/coalition force moving into the area, it would be wise to give this force some support.
+However the people of Daloon have always been suspicious of any foreign troops operating in Daloon.

 You are concerned about the very good relationship between Zefra and China.
 Chinese companies have been operating in Daloon, mainly to invest in the natural gas fields.
 But in terms of government-to-government, you have always been hesitant to develop a closer relationship with Beijing.

 You are very concerned about rumours about rogue elements in Zefra getting their hands on nuclear waste and missile parts.
 With the current levels of unrest, this could be a recipe for a dirty bomb; and someone might want to toss it across the border into Daloon.